oracle/odpi/SECURITY.md

 ## Security updates, alerts and bulletins

-Security updates will be released on a regular cadence.
-Many of our projects will typically release security fixes in conjunction with the Oracle Critical Patch Update program.
+Our project will typically release security fixes in conjunction with the Oracle Critical Patch Update program.
 Additional information, including past advisories, is available on our [security alerts][4] page.